Understand how donors can cover third-party transaction fees

 How do donors cover the payment processing fees?

-For donors who opt to cover the payment processing fee, the confirmation screen and the automatic email receipt show the tally of the original donation amount plus the payment processing fee as the total donation amount.
+In both cases, for donors who opt to cover the payment processing fee, the confirmation screen and the automatic email receipt show the tally of the original donation amount plus the payment processing fee as the total donation amount.

 How are payment processing fees calculated?